 PG&E Better Together Resilient Communities Grant Program

 The Pacific Gas and Electric Company (PG&E) Better Together Resilient Communities grant program funds initiatives to help California communities better prepare for, withstand, and recover from extreme weather events and other risks related to climate change.
 PG&E is investing $2 million over five years in shareholder-funded grants.
-In 2018, PG&E focused on projects to help communities prepare for increased frequency and severity of extreme heat events, and the 2019 Resilient Communities grant program will focus on wildfire risk.
-Priority will be given to projects located in elevated or extreme fire risk areas and that address the needs of environmental and social justice communities.
-Final applications are due no later than September 6, 2019.
+In 2018, PG&E focused on projects to help communities prepare for increased frequency and severity of extreme heat events, and the 2019 Resilient Communities grant program focused on wildfire risk.
+Priority has been given to projects located in elevated or extreme fire risk areas and that address the needs of environmental and social justice communities.